 - Keep trees trimmed away from the house (at least three feet).

 - Did you know: pet feces can attract rodents?
 Keep your yard clean.

-- Tracking them: they typically move around similar paths, if they’re inside try spreading talcum powder along the floor boards where you think they may be, you’ll see their footprints and may find their hiding spot.
+- Tracking movements: they typically travel in similar paths, if they’re inside try spreading talcum powder along the floor boards where you think they may be, you’ll see their footprints and may find their hiding spot.

-- Seal any holes, cracks or openings to the home with tightly packed steel wool and make sure all window screens fit snugly and have no rips or tears.
+- Seal all holes, cracks or openings to the dwelling with tightly packed steel wool and make sure all window screens fit snugly and have no rips or tears.